Joseph Eisele: Attempted murder and arrest

 On January 6, 1868, Eisele, presenting himself as "John Schaefer", went to pay another debt he owed to coal merchant John White, who also lived in Parkersburg.
-He asked for a receipt, and when White turned his back to go to his desk and write one, Eisele got his hatchet and immediately swinged towards his would-be victim's head.
+He asked for a receipt, and when White turned his back to go to his desk and write one, Eisele got his hatchet and immediately swung towards his would-be victim's head.
 However, White unknowingly moved at the last second, with the blow landing on his shoulder instead.
 Realizing that he is under attack, White shouted "Murder!", a cry heard by several men who quickly ran to his aid.
 Eisele ditched his hatchet and attempted to flee, but was captured by police and brought into custody not long after.
 After examining his belongings, authorities found a cotton glove and a towel, which he likely planned to stuff inside his next victim's mouth, as well as several items identified as belonging to Ulrich and Tsutor.
 After initially remaining stern and silent about the murders, Eisele eventually caved in and confessed to them in the presence of a Catholic priest and several other witnesses, later producing a written confession as well.

 Trial, sentence and execution

 Following the announcement of Eisele's arrest, he was placed in protective custody, as a large crowd of angered citizens gathered outside the jail, threatening to lynch him.
-His trial took place two weeks later, at which Eisele plead guilty to all charges and presented his written confession before the grand jury.
+His trial took place two weeks later, at which Eisele pleaded guilty to all charges and presented his written confession before the grand jury.
 In the confession, written in German and read aloud via an interpreter, Eisele expressed remorse for his crimes and asked for forgiveness from both his German and American countrymen, as well as emphasizing that his wife did not know of his evil deeds and that people continue practising religion to avoid becoming like him.
 During the rest of the proceedings, Eisele appeared calm and unmoved by his circumstances, responding in quiet 'No's or simply shaking his head when asked a question.
 He was found guilty and sentenced to death, and when the presiding grand jury read out the verdict detailing his crimes, the speaker also remarked how tragic it was that an educated man like Eisele had chosen such a dark path.

 On March 6, 1868, Joseph Eisele was publicly hanged in a field outside Parkersburg.
 The event was supposedly attended by upwards of 5,000 people, due to which he had to be escorted to the gallows by a squadron of militia.